-- 1. For individual competitions, the competitors are required to hand in their (valid) SNN (or other WNA recognized instance) passport to the competition organizer at the measuring. - 2.
-For team competitions, the coach, the official representative of a team, must hand in the SNN (or other WNA recognized instance) passports of all team members (including the coach) and reserves to the competition organizer at the measuring. - 3.
+- 1. For individual competitions, the competitors are required to have a valid SNN/WNA membership.
+The competition's organization will check with the administration of the SNN/WNA if the membership is active of all the participants prior to the tournament. - 2.
+For team competitions, the coach, the official representative of a team, must hand in the SNN (or other WNA recognized instance) details of all team members (including the coach) and reserves to the competition organizer when registering for the tournament.
+The competition's organization will check with the administration of the SNN/WNA if the membership is active of all the participants prior to the tournament.
+Coach cards are not exchangeable with other clubs. - 3.
 To participate in competitions a minimum of YELLOW gradation (5thKyu) is required to be signed off in the passport by a recognized SNN/WNN teacher.